theupdateframework/taps/tap7.md

 Suppose, for example, that the Updater implementation supports only signatures using Ed25519 keys.

-This restrictions can be handled by configuring the conformance tool via its `.tuf-tester.yml` configuration file.
+This restriction can be handled by configuring the conformance tool via its `.tuf-tester.yml` configuration file.
 The configuration file can be edited by the developer to list: